prachipatil0198/Bank-Loan-Analysis/README.md

 # 📊 Bank Loan Analysis Dashboard

 ## 🔹 Project Overview
-This project focuses on analyzing **bank loan data** using **PostgreSQL** and **Power BI** to uncover insights into loan applications, funded amounts, repayments, and borrower demographics.
+This project focuses on analyzing **bank loan data** using **MySQL** and **Power BI** to uncover insights into loan applications, funded amounts, repayments, and borrower demographics.
 The analysis transforms raw loan data into **interactive dashboards** that support **risk management, portfolio monitoring, and customer insights** for banking institutions.

 ---